It’s a splendid day to learn the many health benefits of oregano.

 If used as a balm, it can soothe the inflamed lungs and throat.

-Since we have lots of oregano plants in our house, we usually boil it and drink it as oregano tea.
+Since we have lots of oregano plants in our house, we usually boil them and drink them as oregano tea.

 It’s also an easy add-on to any of your dishes.
-Although I don’t like it, you can add oregano as toppings on your pizza and pasta dishes.
+Although I don’t like it, you can add oregano as a topping on your pizza and pasta dishes.